Blog

 Nutrition for Performance, Body Composition & Longevity

-Allison brings clarity to protein debates by separating “minimum to avoid deficiency” from “optimal for performance, satiety, and aging.”
-He also offers a strong lens for evaluating nutrition controversies: focus on data quality, study design, and logic—because motives and social-media certainty are a terrible substitute for evidence.
+Allison brings clarity to protein debates by distinguishing between minimum intake to avoid deficiency and optimal intake for performance, satiety, and aging.
+He also offers a strong lens for evaluating nutrition controversies: focus on data quality, study design, and logic, because motives and social-media certainty are a terrible substitute for evidence.

-- Treat the RDA as a survival threshold, not an optimization target: “adequate to prevent deficiency” is not the same as “ideal for muscle preservation and function.”
+- Treat the RDA as a survival threshold: adequate to prevent deficiency is a very different bar from ideal for muscle preservation and function.

-- Demand real evidence for claims of harm: worry about downsides only when there’s credible human data—don’t treat speculative mechanisms as settled truth.
+- Demand real evidence for claims of harm: worry about downsides only when there is credible human data.
+Speculative mechanisms remain hypotheses until proven otherwise.

-- Use dose–response thinking: protein benefits (like muscle protein synthesis) don’t flip on/off; they trend across intakes, and your goal is to find the practical range you can sustain.
+- Use dose-response thinking: protein benefits (like muscle protein synthesis) trend across intakes.
+Your goal is to find the practical range you can sustain.

-- Don’t let “processed” become a vague moral category: define what you mean (processed vs ultra-processed), then judge foods by how they influence total intake, protein adequacy, and behavior.
+- Define what you mean by processed food (processed vs ultra-processed), then judge foods by how they influence total intake, protein adequacy, and behavior.

 - Build a protein plan that survives real life: the best target is one you can hit consistently while supporting training, recovery, and body composition goals.